Rahit27/Weather-Prediction/README.md

    source bin/activate

    #Now download/clone the folder.
-   #Copy src and static_in_env form downloaded folder and paste it inside the AutoAnsChecker folder.
+   #Copy src and static_in_env form downloaded folder and paste it inside the WeatherPrediction folder.
    #Create a new directory named "media_root" inside the static_in_env folder.

    Finally run the following command.